axelarnetwork/axelar-local-dev/README.md

 This interface is to be implemented for a contract to be able to receive remote contract calls.
 There are two functions that can be overriden, but depending on the use you may only choose to override one of them only.
 - `_execute(string memory sourceChain, string memory sourceAddress, bytes calldata payload)`: This will automatically be called when Axelar relays all messages. `sourceChain` and `sourceAddress` can be used to validate who is making the contract call, and `payload` can be decoded with `abi.decode` to produce any data needed.
 - `_executeWithToken(string memory sourceChain, string memory sourceAddress, bytes calldata payload, string memory symbol, uinst256 amount)`: This is the same as above but it is guaranteed to have also received `amount` token specified by `symbol`.
 You can use _getTokenAddress(symbol) to obtain the address of the ERC20 token received.
+### `AxelarGasReceiver`
+This contract is automatically deployed and can be used to pay gas for the destination contract execution on the source chain.
+Smart contracts calling `callContract` and `callContractWithToken` should also handle paying for gas.
+It exposes [many functions](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/feat/gas-receiver/src/util/AxelarGasReceiver.sol), but the main ones are
+- `receiveGas(string destinationChain, string destinationAddress, bytes payload, address gasToken, uint256 gasAmount)`: Receives `gasAmount` of `gasToken` to execute the contract call specified.
+The execution will use a gasLimit of `gasAmount / getGasPrice(...)` (see [above](#functionality) for `getGasPrice`).
+- `receiveGasNative(string destinationChain, string destinationAddress, bytes payload)`: As above with the native token as the `gasToken` and `msg.value` as the `gasAmount`.
+- `receiveGasWithToken(string destinationChain, string destinationAddress, bytes payload, string symbol, uint256 amountThrough, address gasToken, uint256 gasAmount)`, `receiveGasNtiveWithToken(string destinationChain, string destinationAddress, bytes payload, string symbol, uint256 amountThrough)`: Similar to the above functions but they are for `callContractWithToken` instead of `callContract`.
+- `ReceiveGas(Native)AndCallRemote(WithToken)(...)`: There are four such functions that will also pass the call to the gateway after receiving gas, for convenience.